stepanovep/FUT-java-selenium/README.md

 - Install and run mongodb local server
 - Set active profile
-- Set ENV variables for telegram bot credentials
+- Set env vars for telegram bot credentials
-- Set path to chromedriver executable (for mac it's need to in /usr/bin/local/)
+- Set evn var for path to chromedriver executable (for mac it's need to in /usr/bin/local/)